kimperria/notes/starting_a_django_server/build_django_app.md

         Quit the server with CONTROL-C.
 ```
 ###### local host development server
-click on the subsequest link provided on your terminal.
+Click on the subsequest link provided on your terminal.
 For this example, my developments server runs on: http://127.0.0.1:8000/

 ###### or